tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 runWF(sal, steps = 3)
 ```

-As mentioned above, any step in a workflow can only be run in isolation if its expected input
+As mentioned above, any step in a workflow can only be run in isolation if its
-exists (see `dependency`).
+expected input exists (see `dependency`).

 ### Adding steps to a workflow

 New steps can be added to the Rmd file of a workflow by inserting new R
-Markdown code chunks starting and ending with the usual `appendStep<-` syntax
+Markdown code blocks (chunks) starting and ending with the usual `appendStep<-`
-and then creating a new `SYSargsList` instance with `importWF` that contain the
+syntax and then creating a new `SYSargsList` instance with `importWF` that
-new step(s).
-To add steps to a pre-populated `SYSargsList` object, one can use
+contain the new step(s).
+To add steps to a pre-populated `SYSargsList` object,
-the `after` argument of the `appendStep<-` function.
-The following example will
+one can use the `after` argument of the `appendStep<-` function.
+The following
-add a new step after position 3 to the corresponding `sal` object.
-This can be
+example will add a new step after position 3 to the corresponding `sal` object.
-useful if a longer workflow has already been completed and one only wants to
+This can be useful if a workflow with a long runtime has already been completed
-make some refinements without re-running the entire workflow.
+and one only wants to make some refinements without re-running the entire
+workflow.

 ``` r
 appendStep(sal, after = 3) <- ...